RARE UPPER DECK BASEBALL CARDS

 Upper Deck also became adept at capturing the perfect moment through their memorabilia cards that fused true pieces of history with premium photography.
 While any game-used memorabilia cards for star players tend to demand strong prices, some stand out based on the historical significance of the included artifact.
 The 1998 Upper Deck Impel Memorabilia Mark McGwire #70 jersey parallel serially numbered to 17 copies preserved a literal thread from McGwire’s record-setting 70th home run of the 1998 season.
 Not only does it picture McGwire’s milestone, but collectors know they own an authentic piece of one of baseball’s most hallowed records.
 In a PSA/DNA 10 grade, examples have reached upwards of $70,000 at auction based on its rarity, subject, and inclusion of genuine on-card memorabilia.

-Read also: WHOSE BASEBALL CARDS ARE WORTH MONEY
+Read also: BASEBALL CARDS CANBERRA

 As the trading card company that established ultra-premium standards and limited print runs, it’s no surprise that Upper Deck baseball cards dominate discussions of the all-time rarest and most valuable issues.
 While rookies of superstars like Griffey Jr. and parallels with preposterously low serial numbers receive the most fanfare, the full scope of sought-after Upper Deck baseball treasures runs far deeper.
 Whether autographed veteran cards, relics from World Series history, or unprecedented production anomalies, Upper Deck continually pushed the boundaries of basketball card design, technology, and collecting potential in ways that still impact the market to this day.
 For discerning enthusiasts, acquiring and maintaining high-grade examples of these pioneering issues remains the pinnacle of the sports collecting hobby.